ataleeq/ataleeq.github.io/README.md

 # SHIELD
 www.shield.support </br>
-a shield to save and keep consistant value of 'earned value'.<br>
+a shield to save and keep consistant value of 'earned value'.</br>
-<b>SoV</b> is a cryptocoin developed by SHIELD as an open source entity.<br>
+<b>SoV</b> is a cryptocoin developed by SHIELD as an open source entity.</br>

 Stay tuned, still much more to come.
-Join us if you feel passionate about it.
+Join us if you feel passionate about it.</br>

 <b>SoV Coin | Store of Value</b>

-A stable, open source, decentralised coin which is pegged to global economy models such as CPI to fight manipulations, devaluatoins, news and demand/supply effect on currency value.
+A stable, open source, decentralised coin which is pegged to global economy models such as CPI to fight manipulations, devaluatoins, news and demand/supply effect on currency value.</br>

 <b>Our solution: </b></br>
 Self sufficient financial system without any human interaction, a better version of Bitcoin in terms of openness, value and operations.
-A better world correlated 'value' determining model, transaction cost adjusting model and a better model to support stakeholders.
+A better world correlated 'value' determining model, transaction cost adjusting model and a better model to support stakeholders.</br>

-A coin where anyone can earn startus of founder and stakeholder simply by supporting the system.
+A coin where anyone can earn startus of founder and stakeholder simply by supporting the system.</br>

-OPEx (Open Exchange)
+<b>OPEx (Open Exchange)</b>
-An exchange like platfrom where experienced traders and investors can share their recipie and beginners can use that recipe by paying fee, sharing profit, both or none of these.
+An exchange like platfrom where experienced traders and investors can share their recipie and beginners can use that recipe by paying fee, sharing profit, both or none of these. </br>

 So All of you are invited and don't feel FOMO later.
-At SHIELD, we are starting from scratch and making it better and immune to fiat and crypto systems and their vulnerabilities.
+At SHIELD, we are starting from scratch and making it better and immune to fiat and crypto systems and their vulnerabilities.</br>

-Landing Page: www.shield.support
+Landing Page: www.shield.support </br>
 Youtube icon promo: https://www.youtube.com/watch?v=EUtGcZlaDJs </br>
 Twitter:https://twitter.com/shieldspprt </br>
 pitchdeck:http://www.shield.support/pd.pdf </br>